 A memorial service will be held on Monday January 20th at 11:00 AM at Chetek Lutheran Church with Pastor Guy Redfield officiating.
 Beginning at 10:00 AM, family and friends will gather at the church to share memories of Cleo, with continued camaraderie and a luncheon in the fellowship hall following the service.

 The Burnham-Ours-Kolstad Family Funeral Home has been entrusted with the final arrangements.

-To plant a tree in memory of Cleo Ann (Omtvedt) Taft, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Cleo Ann (Omtvedt) Taft, please visit our floral store.